-I proceed to formally examine whether intermediary capital shocks explain some component of the HML carry and global dollar factors, given that I hypothesize that intermediary capital risk serves an one economic source of shocks embedded in these two factors, while also exploring the relevance of other candidate sources of global risk such as consumption growth, risk aversion, volatility, liquidity, US monetary policy, and real economic activity.
-I find that intermediary risk is both a consistent and robust determinant of the risk embedded within the HML carry factor, consistent with the economic relevance of intermediary risk for the pricing of foreign exchange.
-I also document the relevance of proxies for risk aversion, liquidity, and US real activity for the HML carry factor, in line with previous studies and theory, and the co-movement of intermediary capital, liquidity, and US real activity for the global dollar factor, shedding light upon potential economic sources of risk contained within this less studied factor.
+I proceed to formally examine whether intermediary capital shocks explain some component of the HML carry and global dollar factors given that I hypothesize that intermediary capital risk serves an one economic source of shocks embedded in these two factors, while also exploring the relevance of other candidate sources of global risk.
+I find that intermediary capital is a robust source of risk contained within the HML carry factor, consistent with the economic relevance of intermediary risk for the pricing of foreign exchange.
+I also document the relevance of other economic sources of risk, namely risk aversion, liquidity, and US real activity for the HML carry factor, in line with previous studies and theory, and the co-movement of intermediary capital, liquidity, and US real activity for the global dollar factor, shedding light upon potential economic sources of risk contained within this less studied factor.

 The paper proceeds as follows.
-Section II discusses where this paper lies in the broader literature.
-Section III describes the core data, portfolio construction methodology, various summary statistics.
-Section IV outlines the regression specifications, and displays and discusses the empirical asset pricing results.
-Section V examines the economic determinants of the portfolio-based exchange rate factors.
-Section VI concludes.
+Section 2 discusses where this paper lies in the broader literature.
+Section 3 describes the core data, portfolio construction methodology, and various summary statistics.
+Section 4 outlines the regression specifications, and displays and discusses the empirical asset pricing results.
+Section 5 examines the economic determinants of the portfolio-based exchange rate factors.
+Section 6 concludes.